gerben-f1/ha-ratio-smart-control/README.md

         unit_of_measurement: kWh
         device_class: energy
         state_class: total_increasing
-      - name: "Ratio Session Energy"
-        address: 16416
-        slave: 127
-        input_type: input
-        data_type: uint32
-        scale: 0.001
-        precision: 2
-        unit_of_measurement: kWh
-        device_class: energy
-      - name: "Ratio Comm Timeout"
-        address: 16418
-        slave: 127
-        input_type: input
-        data_type: uint32
-      - name: "Ratio Modbus Address Status"
-        address: 16420
-        slave: 127
-        input_type: input
-        data_type: uint32
-      - name: "Ratio Modbus Mode"
-        address: 16422
-        slave: 127
-        input_type: input
-        data_type: uint32
-    numbers:
-      - name: "Ratio Laadstroom Limiet"
-        unique_id: ratio_charging_limit
-        address: 16640
-        slave: 127
-        native_min_value: 6
-        native_max_value: 20
-        native_step: 1
-        unit_of_measurement: "A"
 🚀 Installation
 Step 1: Add to HACS
 1. Open HACS in Home Assistant.
 2. Click the three dots in the top right corner and select Custom repositories.
 3. Paste the URL of this GitHub repository.
 4. Select Integration as the category and click Add.
-5. Find "Ratio Smart Charging Control" and click Download.
+5. Find Ratio Smart Charging Control and click Download.
 6. Restart Home Assistant.
 Step 2: Configure the Integration
 1. Go to Settings > Devices & Services.
 2. Click Add Integration and search for Ratio Smart Charging Control.
 3. A configuration menu will appear.
 Select your sensors:
-• L1/L2/L3 Grid Sensors: Your P1 meter current sensors.
+• Grid Sensors (L1/L2/L3): Your P1 meter current sensors.
-• Ratio Current Sensor: Select sensor.ratio_current_l1 (or a combined total if available).
+• Ratio Current Sensors: Select the L1/L2/L3 sensors from the Modbus configuration above.
 • Ratio State Sensor: Select sensor.ratio_charging_state.
-• Settings: Define your main fuse (e.g., 25A) and your charger's circuit limit (e.g., 20A).
+• Settings: Define your main fuse limit (e.g., 25A).
 ⚙️ How it works
-The integration creates a hidden calculator that constantly monitors your grid usage.
+The integration creates a background logic controller that constantly monitors your grid usage:
-1. Safety First: If the total load on any phase exceeds your Main Fuse - Safety Margin, it sends a Modbus command to the charger to drop the current immediately.
+1. Safety First: If the total load on any phase exceeds your Main Fuse limit, it sends a Modbus command to the charger to drop the current immediately.
-2. Stability: When the household load drops, the integration waits for 30 seconds.
-If the power is still available, it increases the charging rate by 2 Amperes.
-This repeats until the maximum allowed current is reached.
+2. Stability: When household load drops, the integration ensures the power is stable before increasing the charging rate.
+3. Efficiency: It always tries to maximize the charging speed (up to 18A-20A depending on your hardware) while keeping your house safe.
 🤝 Support
-If you encounter issues with the Modbus connection, check your RS485 wiring (A and B wires) and ensure the Slave ID is set to 127.
+If you encounter issues with the Modbus connection:
+• Check your RS485 wiring (A and B wires).
+• Ensure the Slave ID is set to 127 (default for Ratio).
+• Check the Home Assistant logs for Modbus timeout errors.